 The European Union Medical Device Regulations (MDR) and In Vitro Diagnostics Regulations (IVDR) officially published May 5, 2017 triggered a formal implementation and transition timeline.
 KPMG can help.
 To request the results of the KPMG/RAPS survey, please email us using the link on the right of this page.

 The European Union Medical Device Regulations (MDR), Regulation (EU) 2017/745, and In Vitro Diagnostics Regulations (IVDR), Regulation (EU) 2017/746, were published in the Official Journal of the European Union on May 5th, 2017, which triggered a formal implementation and transition timeline.
-The EU MDR will replace the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Active Implantable Medical Devices Directive (90/385/EEC).
+The EU MDR is replacing the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Active Implantable Medical Devices Directive (90/385/EEC).
 The new rules will only apply after a transitional period of three years for medical devices and five years for in vitro diagnostic medical devices.
 The rules extend to new medical devices previously not governed by the directive and aim to increase the scrutiny of implantable devices.
 Additionally, the law targets tightening and improving the full device lifecycle in an effort to increase patient safety.

 The EU MDR brings significant new compliance requirements across the full medical device lifecycle.
 The following are key highlights: